bottlepy/bottle/apidoc/faq.rst

 Is bottle suitable for complex applications?
 ---------------------------------------------

 Bottle is a *micro* framework designed for prototyping and building small web applications and services.
-It stays out of your way and allows you to get things done fast, but misses some advanced features and ready-to-use solutions found in other frameworks (MVC, ORM, Form validation, scaffolding, XML-RPC).
-Although it *is* possible to add these features and build complex applications with Bottle, you should consider using a full-stack Web Framework like pylons_ or paste_ instead.
+It stays out of your way and allows you to get things done fast, but misses some advanced features and ready-to-use solutions found in other frameworks (MVC, ORM, form validation, scaffolding, XML-RPC).
+Although it *is* possible to add these features and build complex applications with Bottle, you should consider using a full-stack Web framework like pylons_ or paste_ instead.

 Common Problems and Pitfalls